Button99/Rental-Accommodation/README.md

 Final year university project.

-Create a web application with Laravel and Vue.
+Create a web application with Laravel8.x and Vue2.x.

 ### Goal